Exit Planning

 • Business valuation - an understanding of the business valuation will help you keep realistic expectations in mind when creating your exit plan.
 If you are creating an exit plan years in advance then this is something you need to keep up-to-date.

 • Expert guidance - a great exit plan needs great guidance.
-With access to part-time or full-time FD's, The Finance People can assist you with creating your exit plan to ensure an optimal outcome when you do decide to exit your business.
+With access to part-time or full-time fractional CFOs, The Finance People can assist you with creating your exit plan to ensure an optimal outcome when you do decide to exit your business.

 How can The Finance People help with your exit plan?